MileHacker Logo

 • Spring (March-May): Mild, pleasant weather, ideal for sightseeing.
 Sakura bloom late March to early April.

 • Summer (June-August): Steamy and hot, with high precipitation.
-Rainy season (tsuyu) the Start of june to mid-July.
+Rainy season (tsuyu) the Onset of june to mid-July.

 • Autumn (September-November): Mild temperatures, lower humidity, clear skies.
 Wonderful for autumn foliage.

-• Winter (December-February): Cool to low temperatures, relatively dry, occasional light snowfall.
+• Winter (December-February): Cool to cold, relatively dry, occasional light snowfall.
 Often sunny but crisp.

 Special Weather Considerations

 Japan experiences specific weather phenomena that visitors track.
-The rainy season (tsuyu) typically runs from the Beginning of june to mid-July, bringing frequent, sometimes heavy, rain and high humidity.
+The rainy season (tsuyu) typically runs from early June to mid-July, bringing frequent, sometimes heavy, rain and high humidity.
 Typhoons peak from August to October, bringing heavy rainfall, strong winds, and possible transportation disruptions.
-Always attention to weather forecasts at this specific time.
+Always attention to weather forecasts at this particular time.
 Summers also bring extreme temperatures above 35°C with high humidity, posing a risk of heatstroke.

 Stay hydrated, seek air-conditioned spaces, and wear light clothing in summer.
 Winters see temperatures drop below 0°C, requiring warm layers.